Academic Information and Policies

 Students may pursue individualized courses of study for Independent Study credit in courses 291 and 391.
 Each department will provide guidelines specific to that department.
 The student must obtain permission from the department and the instructor directing the study.
 The course will be entered on the student’s transcript under the name “Independent Study.”
 Special approval from the Petitions Committee is needed to register for more than one course credit of independent study per semester.

 The student who wishes to design a course of study and pursue it independently should write out a proposal for an Independent Study course and take the written proposal to the instructor.
 The proposal must contain, in addition to a statement of intention, a list of the readings, experiments, projects, and reports which the student proposes to complete in the course.
 If the instructor and department approve the proposal, the proposal form will be signed.

-A student wishing to complete an Independent Study course in an international location must submit their completed application to the Office of International Education according to the deadlines printed on the proposal form available in the Office of the Registrar.
+A student wishing to complete an Independent Study course in an international location must submit their completed application to the Center for International and Cultural Education according to the deadlines printed on the proposal form available in the Office of the Registrar.

 Registration for all independent studies in the Fall and Spring semesters must be completed during the first two weeks of the semester.
 For Interim Experience registration deadlines, see the IEX course catalog.
 First-year students may not enroll in an independent study for January.

 Some regular courses in the curriculum are appropriate for offering outside of the normal scheduling system as special tutorials or individual study.
 Courses by arrangement are not appropriate for students wishing to retake a course.
 With the department chair’s and the instructor’s written approval, a student can register such a course as a “course by arrangement,” carrying the same title and credit as normally.